 In In the Matter of the Estate of Helen Werner, 960 N.Y.S.2d 53 (2011), the testator's brother, objected to the will claiming among other things that it was executed by mistake.
 To determine whether the testator intended to execute the will, the court reviewed the circumstances surrounding the execution of the will.
 The judge gave great weight to the testimony of the testator's attorney that the testator intended to execute the will and that it was executed consistent with New York law.

-Undue Influence.
+Undue influence.
 Undue influence occurs when the testator has testamentary capacity, but that capacity is subjected to and controlled by another individual who has manipulative, selfish intentions.
 Typically the person exerting undue influence does so in order to convince the testator to make him or her a beneficiary.
-Influencing a testator to leave a bequest is not the same as exerting undue influence.
+As an experienced estate litigation attorneys serving Suffolk County will explain, influencing a testator to leave a bequest is not the same as exerting undue influence.
 For example, if you simply asked to be included in a testator's will and the testator agreed, does not amount to undue influence.
 Undue influence includes elements of manipulation and force.
 For example, a friend who keeps away family members from a testator and also convinces that testator to leave him or her the entire estate, likely exerted undue influence of over that testator.

 Undue influence can even take a the form of duress could involving physical or mental abuse or threats that compel the testator to execute a will that included terms that the testator may not have otherwise included, or may not have fully understood.
 The result of someone believing that the testator was under duress or was subjected to undue influence at the time the will was executed could also be a will contest.

 If the court concludes that there were improprieties surrounding the writing or execution of a will, the judge may declare that the will is invalid, or invalidate specific provisions of the will.
 NY EPTL § 4-1.1.